 The information provided here is intended to give you a general sense of taxpaying requirements.
 All international students are required to file tax forms with the United States tax department (Internal Revenue Service) and possibly with the New York State tax department if they were present in the U.S. during the previous calendar year.
 For example, if you were in the United States as an international student from Jan.
 1 to Dec.
-31, 2014, you need to file tax forms in spring or fall 2015.
-If you came to the U.S. in 2015, you will file forms in spring or fall next year for calendar year 2015.
+31, 2016, you need to file tax forms in spring 2017.
+If you came to the U.S. in 2017, you will file forms in spring or fall next year for calendar year 2017.

-If you were present in the U.S. during 2014, tax forms must be filed by April 15, 2015 whether or not you earned income in the United States during the 2014 calendar year.
+If you were present in the U.S. during 2016, tax forms must be filed whether or not you earned income in the United States during the 2016 calendar year.
 You must have a Social Security number or a Tax ID number to file tax forms in the U.S.